DSorlov/eid-provider/clients/bankid/readme.md

 ### Extension Methods

 The `doRequest` and `initRequest` accepts additional parameter `endUserIP` which can be set to the end user ip / remote requester ip.
 If not supplied it will be replaced by '127.0.0.1' as in earlier versions.
 Also accept `allowFingerprint` as boolean to specify if fingerprint auth is allowed in the app or not, if not specified default value from config will be used.

+If `id` is not supplied to `doRequest` and `initRequest` the request will start and the properties `qrStartSecret`,`qrStartToken`,`qrAuthTime` will be returned as extra attributes for use with QR-code logins.
+Also the `qrCodeString` is populated with an initial calculation for the request.

+**Extension methods**

+* `createQRCodeString({qrStartSecret,qrStartToken,qrAuthTime})`<br/>Returns a correctly formatted QR-code for starting BankID app.
+The paramets are obtained when starting a authentication request without a id.
+It then returns `qrStartSecret`,`qrStartToken`,`qrAuthTime` as extra attributes.
+This method must be polled every 5 seconds at the most to obtain a new code when using QR-login.